aliceriot/datastructures/hash_table/README.md

 we want to do 1000 records or so.
 So we can allocate an array with dimension 1000, and then once we hash our keys we can take `hash(key)
 % 1000` to get an array index into which to stick the value.

+That sounds great, but what about collisions?
+Well, there's a couple of things we could do.
+What we're going to do is called separate chaining.
+Basically we make each bin of our hash table (so the array entry `hash(key)`) point to a linked list - in that linked list we can store everything that hashes to that particular key.
+Nice!